Shopify/liquid/filters/url_encode.md

 title: url_encode
 ---

-`url_encode` converts any URL-unsafe characters in a string into percent-encoded characters.
+Converts any URL-unsafe characters in a string into percent-encoded characters.

 ```liquid
 {% raw %}